How they work

 {% endcolumns %}

-A chamber contains a physical system and allows us to control and measure its variables without human supervision.
+A Chamber contains a physical system and allows algorithms to control and measure its variables without human supervision.
 It provides validation tasks with a ground truth for a variety of algorithms from ML, AI, statistics, and engineering.

-Because the physical system is well understood, we can also provide a ground truth for causal inference tasks, as well as [mechanistic models](https://arxiv.org/pdf/2404.11341#page=28) and [simulators](https://github.com/juangamella/causal-chamber-package/tree/main/causalchamber/simulators) of the physical phenomena inside the chambers.
-These are particularly useful for studying problems in Sim2Real, Simulation-Based Inference, Hybrid Learning, and related fields.
-See the [case studies](https://app.gitbook.com/o/WlGCd39uI1U9EW8METkZ/s/LGlWOZRUBOtN2PzbIhYS/) for examples.
+Because the physical system is well understood, we can provide a ground truth for tasks in causal inference and anomaly detection.
+We have also built [mechanistic models](https://arxiv.org/pdf/2404.11341#page=28) and [simulators](https://github.com/juangamella/causal-chamber-package/tree/main/causalchamber/simulators) of the physical phenomena inside the Chambers, which are particularly useful for studying problems in Sim2Real, Simulation-Based Inference, Hybrid Learning, and related fields.
+See the [case studies](https://docs.causalchamber.ai/case-studies/) for examples.

 ### Hardware configurations

-A chamber can operate under several configurations, exposing different variables of the underlying physical system.
-Furthermore, the chamber can set control inputs as functions of other sensor measurements, allowing for feedback mechanisms and tunable causal effects.
+A Chamber can operate under several configurations, exposing different variables of the underlying physical system.
+It can also set control inputs as functions of other sensor measurements, allowing for feedback mechanisms and tunable causal effects.

 {% hint style="info" %}